 Basically, Facebook works well for versatile audiences.
 Both freelancers, entrepreneurs, bloggers, young, and older people have profiles on this platform.
 Here, you can share your news, updates, blog posts and repost other high-quality content from third-party pages and websites.
 Mix educational and entertaining posts.

-In the example below, you can see a profile of an influential athlete Josef Rakich.
-He does have a YouTube channel too, but since he mostly focuses on short videos, Facebook works better for him (361K YouTube subscribers vs. 3.2M followers on Facebook).
+In the example below, you can see a profile of an influential athlete, Danny MacAskill.
+He has a YouTube channel as well, but since he primarily focuses on short stunt videos, Facebook works better for him (over 500K YouTube subscribers vs. 1.7M followers on Facebook).

 YouTube